 In April 2013, following public pressure, the company has stated it would not renew some of its contracts in the occupied West Bank as they come for renewal in 2015, including contracts to supply technologies to Israeli military checkpoints, to the Ofer prison and to the West Bank Israeli police headquarters.

 In June 2014, following protests at its annual shareholders meeting, it has committed to stepping out of all Israeli prison contracts as they expire in the next 3 years.
 As of October 2015, no change in the company operations was registered on the ground.

-On March 9th, 2016, G4S announced in its annual report that it will terminate all business in Israel over the next two years.
+On March 9th, 2016, G4S announced in its annual report that it will sell off G4S Israel over the next two years.

 Economic Activism Highlights

 - In April 2016, the Alliance of Baptists unanimously decided to divest from companies profiting off the occupation, including G4S.

 - In April 2016, the UN Office for Project Services becomes the third UN agency in Jordan to drop contracts with G4S.

 - On April 12, 2016, the University of Minnesota passed a resolution calling for socially responsible investment policies and divestment from global human rights violations.